mrjex/service-health-guardian/docs/development-process.md

 3. Core (Functionality & Unit tests)
-    - Text
-    - Text

-4. Additional (Functionality & Features)
-    - Text
-    - Text
+    - The main features of the repository
+    - The isolated tests for each feature

+4. CI Pipeline

+5. Future Extensions